 We know just how hard it’s been for all businesses over the past year, not least hospitality businesses.
 With everyone focusing on reopening and surviving, so many businesses have understandably been unable to look ahead to allergen labelling.
 We’ve created a simple guide to help you check if your business is affected by the new allergen labelling requirements along with information detailing what you need to do to comply with the new rules.

-But not only that, we've also developed CHEFIQ, an advanced recipe and menu management system that provides food and drink operators with an effective tool to smoothly manage and share allergen data.
+But not only that, we've also developed MenuIQ, an advanced recipe and menu management system that provides food and drink operators with an effective tool to smoothly manage and share allergen data.

 Take a look at our short video below to find out more, or scroll down to read more about the introduction of Natasha's Law and what it means for your business...

-Get in touch for a system demo and let us manage your allergen labelling while you focus on running your business.
+Book a system demo today and let us manage your allergen labelling while you focus on running your business.

 About Natasha’s Law